dr-jts/maptest/README.md

 # MapTest

-A viewer for web map services.
+A viewer and performance meter for web map services.

 [Try it!](http://dr-jts.github.io/maptest/maptest.html)